 Figure 5.
-The effects of temperature and inter-specific competition on the population sizes of D. pallidifrons and D. pandora. a) The ending population sizes of D. pallidifrons and D. pandora which were initiated in monoculture or mixed-species culture in the cold (upland) and hot (lowland) temperature regimes. b) the posterior distribution of the effect of high temperature when the indicated species were maintained alone (single) or with the other species (mix). c) the posterior distribution of the effect of competition when the indicated species were maintained in upland and lowland temperature regimes.
+The effects of temperature and inter-specific competition on the population sizes of D. pallidifrons and D. pandora. a) The ending population sizes of D. pallidifrons and D. pandora which were initiated in monoculture or mixed-species culture in the cold (upland) and hot (lowland) temperature regimes. b) the posterior distribution of the effect of high temperature (coefficient of temperature) when the indicated species were maintained alone (single) or with the other species (mix). c) the posterior distribution of the effect of competition (coefficient of competition) when the indicated species were maintained in upland and lowland temperature regimes.